Changing to the New System

 Rules (d) and (e) - Lowest Handicap Players

-If you are unfamiliar with the CGS Ranking List, be aware that although the "default" setting is to display only players who have played a minimum of 10 games in the past 12 months and who have a ranking grade of 1800 or more, players who do not meet these two criteria are still recorded within the system - and ranking information about them will help you set their new handicaps.
-Go to the CGS ranking system and in the top area 'Ranking List' set Min Games to 1, Min Grade to 1400 and Country to either UK or England.
-If you are still unable to find a club member who you know has played ranked Open GC games in the past, go down to the 'Player Full Record' area and enter their full name - this will find their details even if it was from several years ago.
+If you are unfamiliar with the Ranking List, be aware that although the default setting is to display only players who have played a minimum of 10 games in the past 12 months and who have a ranking grade of 1800 or more, players who do not meet these two criteria are still recorded within the system - and ranking information about them will help you set their new handicaps.
+Go to the ranking system and in the top area 'Ranking List' set Min Games to 1, Min Grade to 1400 and Country to either UK or England.
+If you are still unable to find a club member who you know has played ranked GC games in the past, go down to the 'Player Full Record' area and enter their full name - this will find their details even if it was from several years ago.

 The real difficulty is where the player has little evidence, especially no recent evidence, to base their new handicap upon.
 In the absence of any ranking information, rule (e) gives some guidance for those who have played recently enough to at least have 2014 or 2015 Actual and Effective Handicaps, and who have recorded at least 10 handicap games under that system.